semaphoreci/semaphore/docs/docs/getting-started/faq.md

 After project ownership has been transferred, you need to push a new commit.
 Old workflows cannot be re-run after transferring ownership.

-If you come accross any issues, please reach out to support@semaphoreci.com and include the name of the project and the GitHub/Bitbucket username of the new owner in your message.
+If you come across any issues, please reach out to support@semaphoreci.com and include the name of the project and the GitHub/Bitbucket username of the new owner in your message.

 ### Can I rename a project?